tactools/GenesisMarkets-MarketMaker/README.md

 # MarketMaker Scanner
 Place the **MarketMaker_Scanner.EX5** into your **MQL5/Experts** Folder and place the **newcomment.mqh** file into the **MQL5/Include** folder.
 Restart your MT5 platform.
 Add the **MarketMaker_Scanner.EX5** to any chart. **YourCommission** value is the cost to Open and Close a position.
 For example, GenesisMarkets will charge 0.15% to open and 0.15% to close a position without using GVT tokens for any discount.
 Therefore, in the **YourCommission** value you will place **0.003**.
 The scanner will then find all markets that have profitable marketmaking conditions that are available for you based on your commission cost.

+## Privacy and Security
+You own the bot after payment and I don't have any control over the license or any oversight over your trading.
+The robot does not require any external DLL requirements to operate on your trading account ensuring that this robot operates solely on your behalf.

+## Support, Updates, and Feedback
+Join the [GenesisMarketsTrade](https://t.me/GenesisMarketsTrade) telegram chat group for support.
+Updates will be released periodically to improve the performance.
+Feedback is highly appreciated.